Pechay History, Family Crest & Coats of Arms

 Early Origins of the Pechay family

 The surname Pechay was first found in Kent where the name descends from the baronial name Peche, Latinized De Peccato.
-One of the oldest recordings of the name is found in a stained glass window at Lullingstone in Kent
+One of the oldest recordings of the name is found in a stained glass window at Lullingstone in Kent.

 Important Dates for the Pechay family

 This web page shows only a small excerpt of our Pechay research.
-Another 219 words (16 lines of text) covering the years 1164, 1671, 1737, 1736, 1723, 1808 and 1794 are included under the topic Early Pechay History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1164, 1671, 1737, 1736, 1723, 1808 and 1794 are included under the topic Early Pechay History in all our PDF Extended History products and printed products wherever possible.

 Pechay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Pechay are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Pechay include Peachy, Peach, Peache, Peachee, Peachey, Peche and many more.

 Early Notables of the Pechay family (pre 1700)